-Located at 1700 Portland Avenue (or online), the Belmont Store offers an extensive line of Belmont spirit apparel, tech accessories, school supplies and gifts.
+The Belmont Store offers an extensive line of Belmont spirit apparel, tech accessories, school supplies and gifts.
 The Belmont Store has also partnered with MBS Direct to provide you with the Bruin Books program, designed to allow you to order your books from the comfort of your home without the hassle of waiting in line and charge them to your student account.
 For additional information, visit TheBelmontStore.com.